FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>280PS/7300r.p.m.
     <br>30.0kg-m/3500r.p.m.
 * **Drivetrain:** MR
-* **Notes:**
+??? note "Notes"
     * Color: Indy Yellow Pearl
     * Equipped with a three-spoke wheel.
     * "V6" is mispelled as "VG" in the original game's spec sheet, which was fixed for the NA2 NSX in the first *Battle Gear.* For the purpose of this website, the corrected spelling has been included.

 # Mazda FD3S efini RX-7 RZ
 ![MAZDA FD3S efini RX-7 RZ](/images/cars/sbs1/sidebs_fd3s.png)